itaymigdal/HubbleHub/README.md

   -dr         dump all starred repositories to json (regardless the query)

 Query examples:
-.\HubbleHub.py "'animal or ('dog' and 'cat' and 'bird')'" .\HubbleHub.py "('cobalt strike' or 'meterpreter') and 'red team'"
+.\HubbleHub.py "'animal' or ('dog' and 'cat' and 'bird')" .\HubbleHub.py "('cobalt strike' or 'meterpreter') and 'red team'"
 ```